remy/nexus/content/code.md

 <section>

+##Introduction

-For this project, we had access to <a href="https://github.com/cynthia/WorldWideWeb">source code</a> which reported version 0.15 and copyright date of 1991 in the <a href="https://github.com/cynthia/WorldWideWeb/blob/master/NextStep/Implementation/WorldWideWeb.nib/data.nib">data.nib</a>.
+The earliest (and only) <a href="https://github.com/cynthia/WorldWideWeb">source code</a> we could find for WorldWideWeb indicated it was version 0.15 (copyright 1991) in the <a href="https://github.com/cynthia/WorldWideWeb/blob/master/NextStep/Implementation/WorldWideWeb.nib/data.nib">data.nib</a> file.
 There were comments in the code with dates in 1992, however, so it's possible the version had not been updated and this code is a bit older.

-We weren't able to compile this code, but we did have access to a binary of WorldWideWeb that reported its version as "prerelease b of version 0.13", also with a copyright date of 1991.
-We mostly cross referenced this application with the code mentioned above.
+We weren't able to compile this code, but we did have access to a binary of WorldWideWeb which we were able to run on an original NeXT Computer provide by <a href="https://www.bolo.ch/">Mus&eacute;e Bolo</a>.
+It reported its version as "prerelease b of version 0.13", also copyright 1991.
+We mostly cross referenced this application's functionality with the code mentioned above.

 We also had access to a binary of Nexus, version 2.02 based on libwww, with a copyright date of 1994.
-At times, we ran this version to determine if certain oddities -- we don't want to call them bugs -- were ever addressed.
+At times, we ran this version to determine if certain oddities&mdash;we don't want to call them bugs!&mdash;were ever resolved and to understand how functionality changed over time.

 For all of the following comments, the terms "source code", "WorldWideWeb", and "Nexus" refer to the three things above.

 ## Hypertext

-Today, we may refer to HTML files as HTML documents or web pages, but at the time, the source code only refers to hypertext documents or nodes -- or "a hypertext" for short.
+Today, we refer to HTML files as HTML documents or web pages, but at the beginning of the Web, the source code only refers to hypertext documents or nodes&mdash;or "a hypertext" for short.

 When this source code was written, there was no version number associated with HTML.
 Based on the source code, the following tags--the term 'element' was not yet used--were recognized: